 While those numbers make sense when examining pure sales data, they fail to consider the convenience factor.

 Houston iBuyers have recognized the value of convenience and are doing well despite the higher fees they charge because they’re factoring convenience into the equation.

 Another benefit that Houston iBuyers are capitalizing on is the time savings they are able to provide sellers.
 This is a high-value factor, as property in the Houston area is taking longer to sell of late.

 Time literally does equal money when your house is sitting idle on the market month after month, and the mortgage payments are stacking up.

-All in all, sellers may be paying higher fees to iBuyers, but when you factor in time, and convenience, the price may not make that much difference.
-At least iBuyers in Houston seem to be proving so.
+All in all, sellers may be paying higher fees to iBuyers, but when you factor in time and convenience, the price may be comparable to that of a traditional sale – at least iBuyers in Houston seem to be proving so.

 And the good news for sellers…